mt21625457/kimi-cli/README.md

 > [!NOTE]
 > Built-in shell commands like `cd` are not supported yet.

+Agent commands now run through a background queue: the prompt becomes available immediately so you can keep typing.
+Use `/tasks` to inspect progress, `/cancel <id>` to stop a job, and `/approvals` + `/approve`/`/reject` to respond to tool approval requests.

 ### Zsh integration

 You can use Kimi CLI together with Zsh, to empower your shell experience with AI agent capabilities.